List on Bids44 →

 Advantages — Why Buyers Pick the Maruti Wagon R in 2026

 Strong Resale Value.
-Maruti cars, and the Wagon R in particular, tend to hold their value very well in the Indian used car market.
-This is a significant benefit for buyers, as it means your investment depreciates slower compared to many other brands.
-When it’s time to sell, you can expect a fair price relatively quickly.
+Maruti cars, especially popular models like the Wagon R, hold their value exceptionally well in the Indian used car market.
+This means your initial investment depreciates slower compared to many other brands, giving you a good return when it’s time to upgrade or sell.

 Disadvantages — Why You Might Skip the Maruti Wagon R in 2026